-The Model Hospital is a digital tool provided by NHS Improvement to support the NHS to identify and realise opportunities to deliver the best patient care in the most efficient way.
+The Model Hospital is a digital tool provided by NHS Improvement and NHS England to support the NHS to identify and realise opportunities to deliver the best patient care in the most efficient way.

 NHS trusts are able to explore their comparative productivity, quality and responsiveness, to provide a clearer view of improvement opportunities.
 While some variation in trust activity is expected and warranted, the Model Hospital supports trusts to identify and tackle unwarranted variation.
 Access is currently provided to NHS providers trusts only.

 - information on how a provider trust is performing in comparison to their self-selected peers;

 - relevant information at board, specialty, functional and workforce levels;